bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^13^ Now Jesus had spoken of his death, but they thought that he spoke of taking rest in sleep. ^14^ So Jesus said to them plainly then, “Lazarus is dead. ^15^ I am glad for your sakes that I was not there, so that you may believe.
 Nevertheless, let’s go to him.”

-^16^ Thomas therefore, who is called Didymus,^*^ said to his fellow disciples, “Let’s also go, that we may die with him.”
+^16^ Thomas therefore, who is called Didymus,^^ said to his fellow disciples, “Let’s also go, that we may die with him.”
 ^[11:16 “Didymus” means “Twin”.]

-^17^ So when Jesus came, he found that he had been in the tomb four days already. ^18^ Now Bethany was near Jerusalem, about fifteen stadia^*^ away. ^19^ Many of the Jews had joined the women around Martha and Mary, to console them concerning their brother. ^20^ Then when Martha heard that Jesus was coming, she went and met him, but Mary stayed in the house. ^21^ Therefore Martha said to Jesus, “Lord, if you would have been here, my brother wouldn’t have died. ^22^ Even now I know that whatever you ask of God, God will give you.”
+^17^ So when Jesus came, he found that he had been in the tomb four days already. ^18^ Now Bethany was near Jerusalem, about fifteen stadia^^ away. ^19^ Many of the Jews had joined the women around Martha and Mary, to console them concerning their brother. ^20^ Then when Martha heard that Jesus was coming, she went and met him, but Mary stayed in the house. ^21^ Therefore Martha said to Jesus, “Lord, if you would have been here, my brother wouldn’t have died. ^22^ Even now I know that whatever you ask of God, God will give you.”
 ^[11:18 15 stadia is about 2.8 kilometres or 1.7 miles]

 ^23^ Jesus said to her, “Your brother will rise again.”